Warwickshire 201-300

 being THE FINAL AGREEMENT MADE IN THE COURT

-OF THE SOVEREIGN LORD KING AND RECORDED BEFORE THE KINGS JUSTICES
+OF THE SOVEREIGN LORD KING AND RECORDED BEFORE THE KINGS JUSTICES BETWEEN

-TO THE STATUTE CLEAR SECRETARY HAND GUARANTEED ORIGINAL SIZE 18 INCHES X 14
+THE STATUTE CLEAR SECRETARY HAND GUARANTEED ORIGINAL SIZE 18 INCHES X 14

 INCHES |